 Psychology majors can participate in PSYC 491, Professional Field Experience in Psychology, each academic term.
 This course involves placement at a community agency performing work relevant to psychology for academic credit.
+During the COVID pandemic, there is an online-only alternative (departmental) placement option to complete this requirement for students who are unable to secure a community placement.
 The course may be taken as a capstone experience or for elective credits (elective credits beyond the three credits counted for a capstone experience count toward the 120 needed for a degree, but not toward the 42 limit on psychology credits).
 Psychology majors interested in participating in PSYC 491 must first apply to and be accepted for the program before they can arrange a placement.

 The number of internship hours required corresponds to the number of credits the student enrolls for.
 Please see the chart for Fall/Spring or for Summer to plan your schedule appropriately.

 - February 1, 2023- Information Night- 6:30pm – Life Sciences Building (LSB G-15)